Frequently Asked Questions

 What is expected of me if I am awarded a grant?

 At the end of the project, grantees complete an evaluation survey and supply MFEE with photos, student testimonials, or short videos to document the project.

 The Montclair Fund for Educational Excellence (MFEE) recognizes that Montclair Public School faculty are continuing to adapt to the virtual landscape and that many are identifying innovative resources to enhance their remote teaching.
-The fall 2020 Educational Excellence grants will fund proposals that:
+The fall/winter 2020-21 Educational Excellence grants will fund proposals that: